Instructor: Joseph O'Rourke

 pass=274 for web access-restricted files.

 Submitting Assignments: Via the Moodle page for this course.
 (If you are registered for the course you should be automatically enrolled to access Moodle.)

 Collaboration: Collaboration is encouraged on all aspects of the course except for the three take-home exam-assignments.
 You may collaborate in groups of 2 or 3 (but not larger groups).
 You need only submit one copy of the homework for the group.
 All members of the group get the same grade.
 I will treat individual submissions and group submissions identically.

 Project: There is a final project, due on the last day of the exam period.
 (Here collaboration permitted.)
-Students must give a presentation on their projects toward the end of the course.
+Students must give a presentation on their projects in the last week of the course.
 A typical project would be a series of web pages that explains a particular topic or algorithm professionaly and thoroughly, something like an excellent Wikipedia entry.